-The result for the year is set out on page 10.
-In the current financial year the NMH Foundation donated an MRI machine with a carrying value of €2,018,596 to the National Maternity Hospital.
-This has been recorded as a donation expense in the statement of financial activities (Note 9).
-This machine was purchased, installed and commissioned by the Foundation in 2016 and funded by donations received between 2014 and 2016.
+The result for the year is set out on page 9.
+In 2017 the NMH Foundation donated an MRI machine with a carrying value of €2,018,596 to the National Maternity Hospital, this figure is included in the 2017 comparative information.
+This machine was purchased, installed and commissioned by the Foundation in 2017 and funded by donations received between 2014 and 2017.
+There was no such transfer in the 2018 financial year.